Feedback linearization through the lens of data: Main results

 Note that each entry of $\mathcal{F}(\mathbb{D})$ is of the form $F(x,u,\dot{x})$ with $\dot{x_i}=f(x_i)+g(x_i)u_i$ for each $i=0,\ldots,L-1$.

 The matrix $\mathcal{F}(\mathbb{D})$ can be computed from data, after which we easily determine its null space.
 This procedure, however, only guarantees that the dynamics are linearized at the collected data points, i.e., in the \emph{sample} space.
 Clearly, we would like that to ascertain whether a solution defines a coordinate transformation that is valid on a whole space of interest, and this involves the problem of generalizing from a \emph{finite} set of data points to \emph{infinitely} many data points.
-It is actually possible to give a simple condition that resolves this issue, and this condition can be checked using data alone.
-This is formalized in the next result.
+It is actually possible to give a simple condition that resolves this issue.
+The condition amounts to require the dataset to be sufficiently rich in the sense specified as follows. \begin{assumption} Consider the basis functions in \eqref{vector.basis.functions}.
+The samples $\{(x_i, u_i)\}_{i=0}^{L-1}$ obtained from the dataset $\mathbb{D}$ in \eqref{dataset} are such that \be = n_b. \qquad \qquad\text{{ $\blacksquare$}} \ee \end{assumption}

+Note that this assumption requires the number of samples $L$ to be not less than the number $n_b$ of functions in the basis.